blenk92/linux-subsystem-for-linux/README.md

 uid=0(root) gid=0(root) groups=0(root)
 ```

-To install packets from the packet repository, one can execute a bash within the container or call the packet manger directly:
+To install packets from the packet repository, one can execute a bash within the container or call the packet manager directly:
 ```
 $sudo blackarch:bash
 Executing /usr/bin/bash in blackarch